enricomarchidev/Potatolk/docs/Project Charter.md

 At the minimum, the software will (1) allow users to receive and send messages in a group chat.
 Time permitting, the scope could be extended to include all features supported by the server that implements the PotatoChatProtocol.

 **Risks and obstacles to success**:
 A risk the team face is a lack of experience in developing network application.
 This lack of experience generates a lot of unknowns.
 We do not yet have a clear picture of how the code will be implemented.
-So, there is the possibility that application won’t support all features within 13th of December.
+So, there is the possibility that application wonâ€™t support all features within 13th of December.

 **Signature**